apantazi/RaceDotMap/README.md

 cd to your folder with the geojson file.

-Run this code: tippecanoe -Z6 -z16 -o OUTPUT.mbtiles -f --drop-fraction-as-needed --extend-zooms-if-still-dropping INPUT.geojson
+Run this code: tippecanoe -Z10 -o OUTPUT.mbtiles -f -pc -pf -r1 -aC INPUT.geojson

 ### Upload to Mapbox
 Go back to R and use the mapboxapi package.